 Mk3 – Full-coat Sunny (2009-2010)

-The optional skeg or fin on 2009-on Gumos is a less over-sized, quick-fit nylon item (left; a similar size to the ones I got made for my Mk1 years ago) but it slots into the patch with no fiddly screws and with a bit of jiggling can be fitted or removed with the boat inflated.
-This is a big improvement as there’ll be times in the shallows on when dragging over grass when you may want to remove it temporarily.
+The skeg or fin on 2009-on Gumos is a less over-sized, quick-fit plastic item which slots easily into it’s patch with no fiddly screws.
+With a bit of jiggling it can be fitted or removed with the boat inflated.
+This is a big improvement as there’ll be times in the shallows or when dragging over grass when you may want to remove it temporarily.